sjoerdgunneweg/DL2/README.md

   * [Evaluation](#evaluation)
   * [Training or Evaluating Custom Models](#training-or-evaluating-custom-models)
   * [Training from Scratch on MASt3R-Generated Data](#training-from-scratch-on-mast3r-generated-data)

-## Introduction

-This project investigates a fundamental challenge in robotic manipulation: the dependency on expensive RGB-D sensors for accurate 3D spatial understanding.
-We explore whether MASt3R (Matching And Stereo 3D Reconstruction), a 3D reconstruction method that works with RGB images alone, can effectively replace traditional depth sensors in robotic manipulation pipelines.

 ## Strengths, Weaknesses, and Motivation